distcode/SC-200/Information/MSSentinel Playbook permissions.md

 # Microsoft Sentinel Playbook permissions

-:exlamation: To run playbooks successfully in Microsoft Sentinel:
+:exclamation: To run playbooks successfully in Microsoft Sentinel:
 'You must have owner permissions on any resource group to which you want to grant Microsoft Sentinel permissions, and you must have the Logic App Contributor role on any resource group containing playbooks you want to run.

 Also, refer to this <https://learn.microsoft.com/en-us/azure/sentinel/roles> Roles and permissions required for Microsoft Sentinel.